mzhr/triibe-webapp/README.md

 This is used with the TRIIBE Android App, and when hosted, the app should link to the website for visusalisation of that user.

+It will authenticate the user by sending the user to a google login page which will then attempt to get permission.
+List of collected data from different dates will be shown and will be selectable which will then visusalise frequency of IP usage.

 Building
 --------